Minutes of meetings are a powerful follow-up resource for teams and an essential means to disseminate information throughout your organization.

 - Date of approval:

 3 Board Meeting Minutes Template

 Use this template to create an official record of the discussions and decisions made by the board of directors.

-This template outlines the meeting details such as name of meeting, date, and time.
-It also includes an outline of the attendees, key minutes or decisions from the last board meeting, reports from officers, committees, or different board directors.
+This template outlines the meeting details, such as name of meeting, date, and time.
+It also includes an outline of the attendees, key minutes or decisions from the last board meeting, and reports from officers, committees, or different board directors.
 Lastly, a space to note any solutions or next steps discussed, with specific assignees and an approximate timeframe for completion

 Note the meeting type, date, and time.